lonelycode/tyk-io-site-content/v1.8/plugins/middleware-scripting.md

         AddParams     map[string]string
         DeleteParams  []string
     }

 - **`Headers`**:  this is an object of string arrays, and represents the current state of the request header.
 This object cannot be modified directly, but can be used to read header data.
-- **`SetHeaders`**: This is a key-value map that will be set in the header whn the middleware returns the object, existing headers will be overwritten and nw headers will be added.
+- **`SetHeaders`**: This is a key-value map that will be set in the header when the middleware returns the object, existing headers will be overwritten and nw headers will be added.
 - **`DeleteHeaders`**: Any header name that is in this list will be deleted from the outgoing request.
 Deletes happen before Sets.
 - **`Body`**: This represents the body of the request, if you modify this field it will overwrite the request
-- **`URL`**: This represents the path -portion of the outpbound URL, use this to redirect a URL to a different endpoint upstream
+- **`URL`**: This represents the path -portion of the outbound URL, use this to redirect a URL to a different endpoint upstream
 - **`AddParams`**: You can add parameters to your request here, for example internal data headers that are only relevant to your network setup
 - **`DeleteParams`**: These parameters will be removed from the request as they pas through the middleware.
 Deletes happen before Addition.